When the Court Steps In

 A petition for supervised administration may be filed by any interested person or by a personal representative at any time or the prayer for supervised administration may be joined with a petition in a testacy or appointment proceeding.

 A.R.S. § 14-3502The petition can be filed at any point during the process.
-It can also be combined with a petition to admit a will to probate or appoint a personal representative.
+It can also be combined with a petition to admit a will to formal probate or appoint a personal representative.
 If the court has not yet addressed the validity of the will or the qualifications of the personal representative, it will resolve those questions as part of the same proceeding.

 Three Paths to Supervised Administration